jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

-the text slot thing actually seems to work... pretty cool that it can accept a chunck of html

-put lines A, B, C, back into Card Front -- no longer makes sense now that text sliders are configuratble
+refactor decade filter via Vue way like tabs have been time i think to do the decade filter menu...
+Restore logo position radios...

+put mutations into separate file -- used main.ts becauase was easy -- plus actually isnce it's a TS file already (and both should be and needs to be i think b/c build), maybe leave them... ?
+But I could try and i thnink modules would be the way

-use mapmutations to refactor some of the redundant computed get/set -- kinda manually named simiallry anyway so shouldn't be hard right
+use mapmutations to refactor some of the redundant computed get/set -- kinda manually named simiallry anyway so shouldn't be hard right good use case for mapstate?

-text sliders -- use local state (local to the text slider?
-There are 4 slider sets with 3 options so 12 overall -- i could keep that in the slider yeah.

-good use case for mapstate?
 I think it is yes.

-time i think to do the decade filter menu...
-Restore logo position radios...

-can app pass front l2 and back l2 into a slot in the toolbar? hmmmm
+can app pass front l2 and back l2 into a slot in the toolbar? hmmmm.
+RE-COOLAPSE top controls into 2 rows (exapnded to 3 rows at present for sake of organizing components)

 do i really need a reduce function for average?

 need to share hexToRGB function also need to share the textarea stuff i think

-stat steppers working now too

-year steppers working -- stats is a bit different -- and don't i just hide it with CSS?
-Reason is want to avoid mixing v-if and v-for -- def not supposed to put an if inside a for.

 steppers: prevent slight resize based on char with -- use tabular font formatting at least, then maybe a minumum with of 2ch or something

-i think in a couple places i might not be using vuex correctly

-use vuex with functions (increment is the first example in the docs so is all good)

 card size is indeed still a bit inconsistent between front/back as best seen by vertical

-get steppers working now -- and then work on slottin gor whatever to RE-COOLAPSE top controls into 2 rows (exapnded to 3 rows at present for sake of organizing components)

 color pickers funcitoning now -- maybe blur is the appropriate event to commit to the store